isc-projects/kea/doc/sphinx/arm/quickstart.rst

 Kea using native packages.

 1. Go to `Kea on cloudsmith.io <https://cloudsmith.io/~isc/repos/>`__
-   and choose Kea version and enter repository.
+   and choose Kea version and enter the repository.

 2. Use ``Set Me Up`` and follow instructions to add repository on your system.